-Scope note: This guide reflects observed behavior and published limits for ChatGPT and major frontier models as of early 2026.
+Scope note: This guide reflects observed behavior and published limits for ChatGPT and major frontier models as of mid-2026.
 Treat numeric limits as indicative; vendors change them without notice.
+For current ChatGPT plan limits, see OpenAI's help center.

 Core Principles